 development (i.e., schools, parks, shopping areas, etc.).

-Procedure for review and approval of C-P zoning.
+Procedure for review and approval of C-P zoning and the development plan.

 (1) The first step in approval process